awsdocs/amazon-rekognition-developer-guide/doc_source/describe-collection-procedure.md

 The response includes:
 + The number of faces that are indexed into the collection, `FaceCount`\.
-+ The version of the face model that's used to detect faces, `FaceModelVersion`\.
++ The version of the face model being used with the collection, `FaceModelVersion`\.
+For more information, see [Model versioning](face-detection-model.md)\.
 + The collection Amazon Resource Name, `CollectionARN`\.
 + The creation time and date of the collection, `CreationTimestamp`\.
 The value of `CreationTimestamp` is the number of milliseconds since the Unix epoch time until the creation of the collection\.
 The Unix epoch time is 00:00:00 Coordinated Universal Time \(UTC\), Thursday, 1 January 1970\.
 For more information, see [Unix Time](https://en.wikipedia.org/wiki/Unix_time)\.